-For the salsa: Place a large dry (unoiled) cast-iron skillet over medium heat and add the garlic, the quartered onion, and tomatoes (in their peels and skins).
-Char the vegetables, turning occasionally with tongs, until they're dark brown on all sides, about 10 minutes.
-Set aside to let vegetables cool slightly then peel.
-Meanwhile, cut off the stems of the cilantro leaves and discard.
+Make The Chipotle Salsa: Place a large dry (unoiled) cast-iron skillet over medium heat and add the garlic, the quartered onion, and tomatoes (in their peels and skins).
+Char the vegetables, occasionally turning with tongs, until they're dark brown on all sides, about 10 minutes.
+Set aside to let vegetables cool slightly, then peel.
+Meanwhile, cut off the stems of the cilantro leaves and discard them.
 Measure out 1 cup of the cilantro leaves and save the rest for garnish.

 This salsa is pretty hot so, if you'd like it a little more mellow, go ahead and use fewer chipotles.
 The salsa can be made up to 4 days in advance.
 Store refrigerated in an airtight container until ready to use.

-For the chicken: Season the chicken all over with another big pinch of the salt then place the chicken in a large bowl and pour 2 cups of the salsa over the top.
+Make The Chipotle Chicken: Season the chicken all over with another big pinch of the salt, place the chicken in a large bowl and pour 2 cups of the salsa over the top.
 Turn to coat chicken well then cover.
 Refrigerate at least 1 hour or up to 4 hours.

 When the grill is heated, brush onions lightly with oil, and grill, turning them regularly, until charred and tender, about 5 minutes total.
-Remove onions to a cutting board and cut into a medium dice; season with some salt then set aside.
+Remove onions to a cutting board and cut into medium dice; season with some salt, then set aside.